moreonion/formprefill/README.md

 By default, the stores are updated when fields fire the `change` event and when the form is submitted.
 You can remove these handlers: `$('form').find('*').off('.form-prefill')`.

 When the plugin populates a field, it fires `form-prefill:prefilled` on the field.
+When it fails to retrieve a value for a field, it fires `form-prefill:failed` on the field, providing the cause as the second argument to the handler function.
+These events bubbles up.

 When you call `removeAll()` on the form’s API, `form-prefill:cleared` is fired on the form.